Pablodd1/ThriveOrtho-MSK/docs/PHASE_C_FEATURES.md

 ## Overview

-Phase C adds advanced patient engagement and clinician analytics features to the SOBEAIREHAB platform, significantly enhancing the user experience for both patients and therapists.
+Phase C adds advanced patient engagement and clinician analytics features to the ThriveOrtho platform, significantly enhancing the user experience for both patients and therapists.

 **Implementation Date:** November 2, 2025
 **Status:** ✅ Complete